James Van Allen: World War II

-1946–1954 Aerobee and Rockoon
+High-altitude research and Rockoons (1946–1954)

-Discharged from the Navy in 1946, Van Allen returned to civilian research at APL.
-He organized and directed a team at Johns Hopkins University to conduct high-altitude experiments, using V-2 rockets captured from the Germans at the end of World War II.
-Van Allen decided a small sounding rocket was needed for upper atmosphere research.
-The Aerojet WAC Corporal and the Bumblebee missile were developed under a US Navy program.
-He drew specifications for the Aerobee sounding rocket and headed the committee that convinced the U.S. government to produce it.
-The first instrument-carrying Aerobee was the A-5, launched on March 5, 1948, from White Sands, New Mexico, carrying instruments for cosmic radiation research, reaching an altitude of 117.5 km.
+Discharged from the Navy in 1946, Van Allen returned to APL, where he organized a team to conduct upper-atmosphere experiments using captured German V-2 rockets.
+He drew the specifications for the Aerobee sounding rocket and headed the committee that secured U.S. government funding for its production.
+The first instrument-carrying Aerobee, launched March 5, 1948, from White Sands, New Mexico, reached an altitude of 117.5 km carrying cosmic radiation instruments.
+Van Allen chaired the Upper Atmosphere Rocket Research Panel from 1947, coordinating early American high-altitude research.